- Identify protective factors that prevent child abuse and neglect.

 - Be consistent.
 When you make a commitment, follow through.

 - Be aware that you could experience secondary traumatic stress, which can occur when you see or hear about trauma to others.
 Take care of yourself and take time to address your own reactions when you feel you are getting overwhelmed.

-Kyle had experienced neglect in his home, and his mother is receiving help in the community after the report and investigation.
-You have noticed that Kyle is acting out much more than usual.
-At the end of the day when Kyle’s mom comes to pick him up, in a moment of frustration you say, “You need to sign this incident report.
-Kyle bit four other children today.
+Kyle had experienced neglect in his home, and his mother is currently receiving help in the community after the report and investigation.
+You have noticed Kyle is acting out much more than usual.
+At the end of the day when Kyle’s mom comes to pick him up, you see your coworker run up to her and say, “You need to sign this incident report.
+Kyle hit 4 other children today.
 If this keeps up, we may have to recommend another placement for him.”

 Kyle’s mother breaks down in tears and says, “I don’t know what I’m going to do.
 I’ve taken off so much time from work trying to be a better mom.
 If I lose child care, I’m afraid I’ll be fired.
 What am I going to do?”
 She pulls a crying Kyle out the door.

 The next day when Kyle’s mom comes in, you rush up and say, “Good news!
 We had a few issues, but Kyle did much better today.
 We are making progress!”
 A smile comes across both Kyle’s and his mother’s face.
 You feel good knowing that just putting things in perspective can help reduce stress in the family.

 Based on what you learned in this lesson and throughout this course, write a different ending for Kate.
 At each critical time point in Kate’s story, think about what could have happened to change the family’s trajectory.
 View and complete the Reflecting on Abuse and Neglect activity.
 Describe the resources, supports, or conversations that might have made a difference for Kate and her family.
 Share your responses with a trainer, coach, or administrator.
 Then review the suggested responses for additional reflection.